Venclexta Starting Pack

 Store tablets in their original container at room temperature, away from moisture and heat.
 Do not put Venclexta Starting Pack tablets into a daily pill box.

 Use the medicine as soon as you can, but skip the missed dose if you are more than 8 hours late for the dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Do not receive a "live" vaccine while using venetoclax.
-The vaccine may not work as well during this time, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Do not receive a "live" vaccine while using Venclexta Starting Pack.
+The vaccine may not work as well during this time, and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

-Grapefruit, Seville oranges, and starfruit products may interact with venetoclax and lead to unwanted side effects.
-Avoid the use of juice or other products that contain these fruits while you are taking venetoclax.
+Grapefruit and Seville oranges may interact with Venclexta Starting Pack and lead to unwanted side effects.
+Avoid the use of grapefruit products and orange marmalades.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 signs of pneumonia--cough with yellow or green mucus, stabbing chest pain, wheezing, trouble breathing;

 low blood cell counts--fever, chills, flu-like symptoms, swollen gums, mouth sores, skin sores, pale or yellowed skin, dark colored urine, confusion or weakness; or